anchoriteservices/bbn/README.md

 ## What is LysMarine BBN Edition

-This is the fork of the original LysMarine https://github.com/lysmarine/lysmarine_gen by Frederic Guilbault.
-It is based on the LysMarine OS, but differs from it in a number of included applications, and the UI features.
-Now it is a distinct OS image.

 What started as an effort to build a marine linux OS turned out into much more interesting.
 Our focus was to build a marine computer OS to be used on boats for the navigation and on touch screens in a cockpit of a boat.
 By nature marine navigation is very demanding.
 Much more demanding than a car computer.
 There was a need for: